 As always, take the height down gradually.
 Leaving the grass taller, like your normal every day mowing height in May, can keep your grass greener throughout the winter.
 However, taller grass can also be more susceptible to snow mold and other funguses in the spring.

 A clean lawn and a shorter cut will set you up for both winter survival, and early spring lawn success.

 Snow Mold – Fungicides

-Snow mold generally occurs in the early spring when the snow has melted, soil and outdoor temps begin to get warmer, and grass starts to green up.
+Snow mold generally occurs in the early spring when the snow has melted, soil and outdoor temps begin to get warmer, and the grass starts to green up.
 Snow mold happens when the grass freezes and thaws throughout the winter.
 Longer grass that has a tendency to flop over onto itself and become matted is also prime turf for fungus.
 And as previously mentioned, leaves that smother the grass can also cause snow mold.